leongross/pwnhost/README.md

 ```

 ## Packages
-Because the purpouse of this image is to start right hacking without a setup some packages I consider to be usefull will be preinstalled.
+Because the purpouse of this image is to start right hacking without a setup some packages I consider to be useful will be preinstalled.
 | Package | Source | Docs |
 ---|---|---|
 oh-my-zsh| https://github.com/ohmyzsh/ohmyzsh/ | https://github.com/ohmyzsh/ohmyzsh/wiki